 Planar features intersecting a cylindrical borehole appear sinusoidal on the flattened cylindrical image.
 The azimuth of the peak/trough of the sinusoid, and the amplitude of the sinusoid, can be measured and used to calculate the strike and dip (see Appendix A) of such features.
 Based on their visual character, planar features on the HRAT (and OPTV- see above) logs are categorized on the log sheets as various types of geologic interface (fractures, bedding planes, foliation, etc.).
-Once sinusoids are fit to the structures, they are classified/color-coded according to Planer Feature Characterization (see Appendix B) and then corrected for borehole tilt.
-Data are subsequently corrected for declination using NOAA's "Estimated Value of Magnetic Declination" online calculator for each well location.
+Once sinusoids are fit to the structures, they are corrected for borehole tilt, corrected for declination using NOAA's "Estimated Value of Magnetic Declination" online calculator for each well location, and are listed in the Planar Features Characterization Table (Appendix B) and plotted on a Wulff stereonet in Appendix C.